gopinathsjsu/team-project-ackermen/README.md

 5. Execute the command "mvn spring-boot:run", the embedded tomacat server will start at port 8090.
 6. Using postman test the APIs -
       1. API to get all users  - GET http://localhost:8090/getAllUsers -  Displays the user data that is currently available
       2. API to create a new user for hotel management system - POST http://localhost:8090/createUser - Creates a new user in th database using the data sent with API.
-CustomerType will be 'c' for external users and 'e' for hotel staff.
+CustomerType will be 'c' for external users, 'a' for admin and 'e' for hotel staff.

             Data Format should be -